 The only time I came across a Roy Rogers restaurant was in the Kendall Turnpike Plaza in the late 1980s.
 Of course, I was a teenager then and at the mercy of my parent’s food whims.

-It was cool to encounter one of these Roy Rogers promise posters since I own one of the original frames in gold.
+It was incredible to encounter one of these Roy Rogers promise posters since I own one of the original frames in gold.

 I fell asleep on our drive from Boston to our stopover in Niagara Falls.
 When I woke up, the sign for the upcoming travel plaza listed a Roy Rogers restaurant.
 This was the Patterson Travel Plaza in Patterson, New York.